 Main Street Confectionery – newly reimagined

 Best for: The sweetest date

-Treat your sweetheart to the sweetest Disney date.
+Treat your sweetheart to the sweetest Disney date with Cinderella's Castle as the backdrop.
 Head to Main Street Confectionery just inside Magic Kingdom for a dose of old-fashioned storybook sweets.
 The classic Disney candy shop has just reopened with a brand-new look, while keeping in touch with its classic roots.
 The modern space allows guests to move about in a better flow.